 How to Learn if Your Drinking is Unhealthy

 The fastest way to self-screen for the risk of drinking problems is to answer CheckUp & Choices’ free ten-question screening.
-The screening is called the AUDIT (The Alcohol Use Disorder Identification Test); it has been developed by the World Health Organization, and you can learn more about the AUDIT here.
+The screening is called the AUDIT (The Alcohol Use Disorder Identification Test); it has been developed by the World Health Organization.
 The AUDIT can give you objective feedback about your risk for, or level of, alcohol problems, and the need for a more in-depth assessment.

 Use this helpful CheckUp & Choices quiz to gauge your drinking and any problems.